nvie/git-toolbelt/README.md

 ### git fixup-with

 Interactively lets you pick a commit to fixup with.
-Uses `fzf` to interactively pick your commit (use `brew install fzf` to install separately).
+(Uses `fzf` for the interactive picking.
+Use `brew install fzf` to install this tool separately.)
+Use `-r` to trigger an interactive rebase right afterwards.

 ### git workon